v-gajjar/minesweeper-docs/src/content/docs/reference/coding-standards.md

 ## 5. Component Guidelines

-- Keep components small, focused, and reusable
+- Keep components small and focused
-- Extract logic into custom hooks when appropriate
+- Extract shared or complex logic into custom hooks
 - Prefer functional components with Hooks
-- Avoid deep prop drilling — use context or composed components
+- Avoid deep prop drilling — use context when helpful
-- Separate UI (presentational) and logic (container) when complexity grows
+- Separate UI and logic when components grow complex

 ---

 ## 6. TypeScript Practices

-- Always type function parameters and return values
+- Type all function parameters and return values
-- Use **interfaces** for component props and public shapes
+- Use **interfaces** for component props
-- Use **types** for unions and helpers
+- Use **types** for unions and utilities
-- Avoid `any` — use `unknown` or proper types
+- Avoid `any`; use `unknown` or proper types
-- Use `readonly` when working with immutable data
+- Use `readonly` where appropriate

 ---